For the Love of Gardening

 I think it looks better, don’t you?
 At any rate it pleased me.

 Little by little, I kept making the original flowerbeds bigger because I kept finding more plants I liked and of course, the curves got deeper.

 Then when the tree in my neighbour’s yard died, I had even less shade… just blistering sun and wind.
 Not a good combination for growing too much.

-Although roses like the sun, they sometimes are blasted about and battered by the wind that swept down along the backs of the neighbouring yards.
+Although roses like the sun, they were sometimes battered and blasted about by the wind that swept down along the backs of the neighbouring yards.

-I discovered a LILAC that was fast growing, had luscious scented blooms that blossomed later than the regular lilacs or Common Lilac (Syringa vulgaris) – it is called a “Preston Lilac” (Syringa Prestoniae-' Nellie Bean') and I planted it on the west side with the idea it would grow to block the wind.
+I found a LILAC that was fast growing, had luscious scented blooms that blossomed later than the regular lilacs or Common Lilac (Syringa vulgaris) – a “Preston Lilac” (Syringa Prestoniae-' Nellie Bean') and I planted it on the west side with the idea it would grow to block the wind.
 It is small here, but it is the largest plant next to the fence.